-1103D Naturally Aspirated Engine without an oil cooler
+1104 Naturally Aspirated Engine

-Compartment or System Liters Quarts
+Compartment or System Liters Quart

-Engine Only 4.21 4
+Engine Only 10.4 11

 External cooling system capacity (OEM recommendation) (1)

 Total Cooling System (2)

-(1) The external cooling system includes a radiator or an expansion tank with the following components: heat exchanger, aftercooler, and piping.
+- (1) The external cooling system includes a radiator or an expansion tank with the following components: heat exchanger, aftercooler, and piping.
 Refer to the OEM specifications.
-Enter the value for the external system capacity in this row.
+Enter the value for the external system capacity in this row. - (2) The Total Cooling System includes the capacity for the engine cooling system plus the capacity for the external cooling system.
+Enter the total in this row.

-1103D Naturally Aspirated Engines and Turbocharged Engines with an oil cooler
+1104 Turbocharged Engine

-Compartment or System Liters Quarts
+Compartment or System Quarts

-Engine Only 4.43 4.02
+Engine Only 11.4 12

-External cooling system capacity (OEM recommendation) (1)
+External cooling System capacity (OEM recommendation) (1)

 Total Cooling System (2)

-(1) The external cooling system includes a radiator or an expansion tank with the following components: heat exchanger, aftercooler, and piping.
+- (1) The external cooling system includes a radiator or an expansion tank with the following components: heat exchanger, aftercooler, and piping.
 Refer to the OEM specifications.
-Enter the value for the external system capacity in this row.
+Enter the value for the external cooling system capacity in this row. - (2) The Total Cooling System includes the capacity for the engine cooling system plus the capacity for the external cooling system.
+Enter the total in this row.